5 NIGHTS / 6 DAYS

 Winter Ride is a Relaxed, Multi-Sport Tour of Coastal Georgia

 The Winter Ride is suitable for all levels of cyclists.
 Each day we ride to different locations in the St. Marys area and visit such attractions as Cumberland Island, the Jekyll Island, Fernandina Beach, and Kings Bay Submarine Base.
 Each night we stay in hotels, enjoy happy hours, and sit down to delicious dinners.
-Non-riders are also welcomed.

 St. Marys Ride

-We will visit the War of 1812 site, the U.S. Navy Kings Bay Submarine Base, including the USS Bancroft Memorial, the Sugar Mill Tabby Ruins, and Crooked River State Park.
+Today is a ride around St. Marys.
+Enjoy a 33 mile loop ride visiting oldest church in Georgia, a War of 1812 site, the U.S. Navy Kings Bay Submarine Base, including the USS Bancroft Memorial, the Sugar Mill Tabby Ruins, and Crooked River State Park.

 If 33 miles is too ambitious, there is a cut back to the hotel at mile 15 reducing the miles down to 16.
 Cue sheets provided in a separate document.
 Camden bikes will lead the ride and it will be signed.